adrian-jrczk/Contacts/README.md

 ### Adding contact
 To add contact type: `add`<br/>
 Then you will be asked for contact's field values.
-Setting name and number field is mandatory.
+Setting name field is mandatory.
 To skip entering other information press Enter.

 ### Getting all contacts list
-To get all contacts list(name and number) type: `get all`
+To get all contacts list type: `get all`

+### Accessing and editing contact
+To access contact type `access CONTACT_NAME`<br/>
+After accessing contact you will see all of its fields.
+From access view you can also delete contact, edit its fields, add new numbers and emails.<br/>
+To edit, use `edit CONTACT_FIELD ITEM_NUMBER ITEM_FIELD` command.<br/>
+To add number or email type `add FIELD_NAME`<br/>
+To delete contact type `delete`<br/>
+Commands examples:
+- `edit number 1 type`
+- `edit number number`
+- `add email`
+- `edit address street`

 ### Searching for contacts
 To search for contact type: `search PATTERN`<br/>